YooBilly/practical-prompt-engineering/README.md

 1. Start with `/01_fundamentals` if you're new
 2. Jump to `/03_everyday-prompts` for immediate value
 3. Use `/06_templates` when you just need something that works
-4. Modify prompts to fit your context — prompts are starting points, not magic spells
+4. Modify prompts to fit your context.
+Prompts are starting points, not magic spells

 ---